apiaryio/dredd/docs/how-to-guides.rst

    [{"name": "Sparta"}, {"title": "Athens"}, "Thebes"]

-That’s because in `MSON <https://apiblueprint.org/documentation/mson/specification.html>`__, the default behavior is that you are specifying what *may* appear in the array.
+That’s because in `MSON`_, the default behavior is that you are specifying what *may* appear in the array.

--  In API Blueprint’s `Attributes <https://apiblueprint.org/documentation/specification.html#def-attributes-section>`__ sections you can mark your array with ``fixed-type`` (`docs  <https://apiblueprint.org/documentation/mson/specification.html#353-type-attribute>`__), which doesn’t allow array items of a different structure then specified.
+-  In API Blueprint’s :apib:`Attributes <def-attributes-section>` sections you can mark your array with ``fixed-type`` (:mson:`353-type-attribute`), which doesn’t allow array items of a different structure then specified.
--  In API Blueprint’s `Schema <https://apiblueprint.org/documentation/specification.html#def-schema-section>`__ sections and in OpenAPI 2 make sure to learn about how :jsonschema:`validation of arrays <array>` exactly works.
+-  In API Blueprint’s :apib:`Schema <def-schema-section>` sections and in OpenAPI 2 make sure to learn about how `validation of arrays <https://json-schema.org/understanding-json-schema/reference/array.html>`__ exactly works.

 Validating Specific Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~